xbeat/Machine-Learning/README.md

 Accuracy evaluation is crucial in machine learning to assess model performance.
 It involves comparing predicted outcomes with actual results.
 This process helps in understanding how well a model generalizes to unseen data and guides improvements in model design and training.

+## Ultimate Guide to Detecting and Removing Outliers in Python

+Introduction to Outliers

+Outliers are data points that significantly differ from other observations in a dataset.
+They can occur due to various reasons such as measurement errors, data entry mistakes, or genuine anomalies.
+Detecting and handling outliers is crucial for maintaining data quality and ensuring accurate analysis results.

 ## Linear Mixed Models in Python

 Introduction to Linear Mixed Models